biocore-ntnu/epic/docs/epic_blacklist.rst

 epic-blacklist takes one or more ChIP-files that contain data unrelated to the experiment (ChIP from another species for example) and finds bins where a lot of reads still bind.
-Bins with a statistically significant number of reads is computed according to a Poisson model.
+Bins with a statistically significant number of reads are computed according to a Poisson model.
 These bins are written as a bed-file to stdout.